Ben-Schr/osu-most-played-downloader/README.md

     downloadMaps(osudbPath, downloadPath)
 ```

-It should look something like this:
+The last few lines of code should look something like this:
 ```python
 if __name__ == "__main__":